BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/Reference_manual.md

 **Parameter**

-Â  - time_t t is the number of seconds that elapsed since midnight of January 1, 1970 (local time).
+  - time_t t is the number of seconds that elapsed since midnight of January 1, 1970 (local time).

 ## time_t getGmt ();